Ink Splash - The InkTechnologies.com Blog

 Cleaning by Hand

-For printheads attached to the printer, not the cartridge:
+For printheads not attached to the cartridge:

 For printheads attached to the cartridges: